 WARNING: Check for broken or dead branches which can fall while cutting causing serious injury.
-Do not cut near buildings or electrical wires if you do not know the direction of tree fall, nor cut at night since you will not be ale to see well, nor during bad weather such as rain, snow, or strong winds, etc. If the tree makes contact with any utility line, the utility company should be notified immediately.
+Do not cut near buildings or electrical wires if you do not know the direction of tree fall, nor cut at night since you will not be ale to see well, nor during bad weather such as rain, snow, or strong winds,

-- Carefully plan your sawing operation in advance. - Clear the work area.
-You need a clear area all around the tree so you can have secure footing. - Study the natural conditions that can cause the tree to fall in a particular direction.
+- Carefully plan your sawing operation in ad- - Clear the work area.
+You need a clear area all around the tree so you can have secure - Study the natural conditions that can cause the tree to fall in a particular direction.